AndyButland/Anaximapper/ReadMe.md

     }
 ```

 Build and run.

 ## Using Anaximapper

 As things stand Anaximapper is a functionally equivalent port of the original Umbraco Mapper, so I'll defer to the [read me file there](https://github.com/AndyButland/UmbracoMapper) for project documentation, and just note here specific changes for this version.

+Various exmaples of usage can be found in the test cases in this repository, either in the unit tests or in the test web application.

 ### Changes For Umbraco V9 Support

+#### Mapping

+The main mapping class, defining the `Map()` methods, is available by injecting `IPublishedContentMapper` into your controllers.

+#### Working with IMapFromAttribute

 The signature of `IMapFromAttribute` has changed, so allow flexibility in accessing services registered with the IoC container.
 It now looks like this: